 Talented investigators conduct research at the highest international level.
 VILLUM FONDEN is one of Denmark's largest research funding foundations with annual grants of approx. DKK 500 million.
 The aim is to foster research at the highest international level platformed at Danish universities and research institutions.

 We fund groundbreaking research in several areas:

-DKK 1-2 million for the particularly unorthodox research idea in its early phase, which will be assessed in an anonymous process.
-The programme is announced once a year in open competition.
-Next application deadline in March 2021.
+Up to DKK 2 million for the unorthodox research idea in its early phase, which will be assessed in an anonymous process.
+The programme is announced once a year in open competition with a deadline in March.

 The interdisciplinary collaboration

 DKK 2-3 million for new collaborations or DKK 10-20 million for established collaborations.
 Projects should involve two PIs (Principal Investigators).
 One should be from computer science, statistics or applied mathematics.
 The other a from a field that may be broadly chosen.
-Next application deadline in March 2021.
+The programme is announced once a year in open competition with a deadline in March.

 The exceptional professor

 Villum Kann Rasmussen Professor - for a Danish university that wish to recruit an exceptional international top researcher.